Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/reference/glossary/high-level-terminology.md

 ## Asymmetrical multiplayer

-A type of gameplay in which players can have significantly different roles or abilities from each other; enough to provide a significantly different experience of the game.
+A type of gameplay in which players can have significantly different roles or abilities from each other; enough to offer a significantly different experience of the game.

 - **Soft Asymmetry:** Players have the same basic mechanics (such as movement and death), yet have different roles in the game.